jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 The string type holds textual data.
 Some languages have separate types for individual characters and strings, but JavaScript only has the string type.
 A single character in JavaScript is just a string with a single character in it.

+A string can be enclosed by either single or double quotes, as long as you use the same quote for both the beginning and end.
+Strings created with quotes can't span more than one line.
+In chapter 11, you'll see a kind of string that can be multiline.

 As shown earlier, you can "add" strings.
 More correctly, you can concatenate them using the `+` operator.

 ```js